TSSA flag outside parliament

 We send delegations to Labour Party annual conference, Women’s Conference, and other meetings and events.

-TSSA asks all candidates who seek our backing to state their position on a number of relevant policy and campaign areas, including public ownership of rail and evidence of backing trade unions during industrial disputes.
+As an affiliate, TSSA plays an active role in endorsing and nominating prospective candidates seeking selection to stand for Labour in elections.
+We ask that all candidates who seek our backing state their position on relevant policy and campaign areas, including public ownership of rail and evidence of backing trade unions during industrial disputes.

-Applications are considered by a committee comprised of Executive Committee and lay members, including our Labour NEC member.
+Applications are considered by the Political Committee – a group comprised of Executive Committee and lay members, including our Labour NEC member.

 For more information or to seek TSSA's support, please email politics@tssa.org.uk